cohure/CoHuRe/content/cfp.md

   pieces.
 Accepted papers are expected to be presented at the workshop and will be published in the proceedings of the workshop.

 - **Tutorials**.
-We also accept proposals for tutorials.
+We also accept proposals for *online* tutorials.
 These tutorials are meant to highlight specific computational approaches and show how they can be implemented across different disciplines in the humanities.
 The maximum length is 4 pages, plus up to 1 page of references.
-Tutorial proposal should at minimum include description of method(s), goals, relevance to CHR, as well as information on the prerequisite knowledge, and material/logistical requirements.
+Tutorial proposal should at minimum include description of method(s), goals, relevance to CHR, as well as information on the prerequisite knowledge, and logistical requirements.
 Tutorial proposals will not be published in the proceedings.

 All papers and tutorial proposals will undergo double-blind peer-review.